WhiskeyCharlie/overfitting-viz/README.md

 2. Open a terminal and navigate to the folder mentioned in step 1.
 3. Run the executable as you would any other, on unix systems you can run `./app` where "app" is replaced by the name of the executable you downloaded.
+   You may need to change the permissions on the file to make it executable (e.g., `chmod +x app`).
+   You should find a guide for doing this on your operating system.

+## Running the App as a Docker Image
+### Prerequisites
+Some basic knowledge of Docker will be useful for this section.
+We assume you have installed Docker (this process differs from platform to platform).

+This approach will make editing the code less convenient, so it is recommended mostly as a quick way to play around with the program.
+Good for demos, etc.

+1. `docker pull TODO ADD IMAGE PATH`
+2. `docker run --rm -p 2522:2522 TODO ADD IMAGE NAME`